 Melanie Ann Pustay became the Director of the Office of Information Policy of the United States Department of Justice in 2007.
-The Office of Information Policy is responsible for developing guidance for Executive Branch agencies on the Freedom of Information Act (FOIA), for ensuring that the President's FOIA Memorandum and the Attorney General's FOIA Guidelines are fully implemented across the government, and for overseeing agency compliance with the law.
+The Office of Information Policy is responsible for developing policy guidance for Executive Branch agencies on the Freedom of Information Act (FOIA), providing legal counsel and training to agency personnel on the procedural and substantive aspects of the Act, and for overseeing agency compliance with the law.

 Ms. Pustay has received the Attorney General's Distinguished Service Award for her role in providing legal advice, guidance, and assistance on records disclosure issues.
 She graduated from American University's Washington College of Law where she served on Law Review.